robbibt/pyTMD/doc/source/background/Tides.rst

     \sigma(t) = d_1\tau + d_2 S + d_3 H + d_4 P + d_5 N + d_6 Ps + d_7 k

-``pyTMD`` stores these coefficients in an easily accessible `JSON database <https://github.com/pyTMD/pyTMD/blob/main/pyTMD/data/doodson.json>`_ supplied with the program.
+``pyTMD`` stores these coefficients in a `JSON database <https://github.com/pyTMD/pyTMD/blob/main/pyTMD/data/doodson.json>`_ supplied with the program.
 Together these coefficients and additional nodal corrections (:math:`f` and :math:`u`) are used to calculate the frequencies and 18.6-year modulations of the tidal constituents, and enable the accurate determination of tidal amplitudes :cite:p:`Schureman:1958ty,Dietrich:1980ua`.
 After the determination of the major constituents, ``pyTMD`` can estimate the amplitudes of minor constituents using inferrence methods :cite:p:`Schureman:1958ty,Ray:2017jx`.